ldelossa/litee-calltree.nvim/README.md

 This occurs when `require('litee.calltree').setup()` is called.

-Once the handlers are in place issuing the normal "vim.lsp.buf.incoming_calls" and "vim.lsp.buf.outgoing_calls" functions will open the Calltree UI, respectively.
+Once `require('litee.calltree').setup()` is ran, the normal "vim.lsp.buf.incoming_calls" and "vim.lsp.buf.outgoing_calls" functions will open the Calltree UI, respectively.

-All of LITEE.nvim can be controlled via commands making it possible to navigate the Calltree via key bindings.
+By default the Calltree will open in a PopOut Panel, however this default is controlled by the "on_open" configuration flag and can be changed to open in a side panel instead. (see h: litee-calltree-config).

+Once the Calltree is open checkout (h: litee-symboltree-commands) to see all the available actions you can take on a Calltree.

 Check out the help file for full details.